 A Brief History

 On August 20, 2008, the results of the internet voting of which top locations should be included in Monopoly Here and Now: The World Edition were announced.
 Of those selected, the Polish city of Gdynia was especially notable.
 The original Monopoly game is famously believed to have been created by Charles Darrow, but this was simply not the case.
 Here we list 10 people believed to have done something they did not do.
-What other miscarriages of history would you add to the list?
 (Note: These are mostly mistaken historical beliefs of laypeople, not historians.)

 10. Al Gore Claimed He had Invented the Internet.